 Borrower defense to repayment is only available on federal student loans — and only in cases where your school’s misconduct related to your student loans.

-You can apply for forgiveness for loans issued by multiple schools, as long as they all violated laws relating to student loans.
+You can apply for forgiveness for loans issued by multiple schools, as long as they all are guilty of misconduct.
 And applying for borrower defense to repayment means you can still be eligible for other types of forgiveness, including closed school student loan discharge.

 What counts at misconduct?